Helio66/Amazing-Journeys-of-Langton-s-Ant/README.md

   - the key word "n" means that you will choose at the beginnig how many ants you want on your simulation (when there is no "n" it means that there's only one ant)
   - the key word "gif" means that instead of directly showing the screen where evolutes the ant, it will create a gif of the simulation
   - the file "fourmi_base" is the initial code : one ant on a white screen with a finished size. "fourmi_main" is the same but better optimised.
-  - the files "fourmi_mot_rec_fin" and "fourmi_mot_sqr_fin" are a configuration where one ant is put on a random finish rectangular (resp. square) map.
+  - the files "fourmi_mot_rec_fin" and "fourmi_mot_sqr_fin" are a configuration where one ant is put on a random finish rectangular (resp. squared) map.

 # Introducing Langton's Ant cellular automaton
 This automaton is an ant on a 2-coloured grid which follows the following rules :